Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 Study participation is scheduled for each participant relative to their entrance into a study (since different participants start at different times).
 To manage these relative schedules, each individual is given a timeline of sessions to perform that are triggered based on *activity events* for that user.
 Events are a date and time mapped to a string key.
 Every participant will have a map of these values against which their scheduling can occur.

-This map of events is available through [an API for activity events](/swagger-ui/index.html#/Activity%20Events) that includes APIs for both global and with the introduction of multi-study apps, for study-scoped events as well.
+This map of events is available through [an API for activity events](/swagger-ui/index.html#/Activity%20Events) that includes APIs for global events, and with the introduction of multi-study apps, for study-scoped events as well.
 The APIs also provide participants, study coordinators, and researchers a means to create new custom events to support app-specific scheduling requirements.

 The following standard events are provided by Bridge.
 Once an immutable event has a timestamp set, it cannot be changed.
 Mutable event timestamps can be updated, but only if the submitted value is later than the current timestamp value.